 If you have questions or comments email; email@example.com

 Click on the title to open the link.

-Provides good electrical and mechanical for brass and aluminum rail, may work on steel rail, I have not tried it.
+Provides good electrical contact and mechanical joint for brass and aluminum rail; may work on steel rail.
+I have not tried it.
 Not for Stainless or solid Nickel rails.
 Only 10 cents per rail joint.

 Tips on laying your track, this is directed primarily at flex track, but also applies to all track. supporting your switches is very important.

-This document contains information on body mounting couplers along with modifying a coupler gauge for this and complete list of Kadee's conversion chart for #1 and G couplers.
+This document contains information on body mounting couplers along with modifying a coupler gauge and complete list of Kadee's conversion charts for #1 and G couplers.

 This applies specifically to the latest version of this loco and may apply to earlier versions.
 This explains how to reduce problems with derailing over minor track variations.Aristocraft made a major design error by placing the swivel axles near the center of the unit instead of near the end. this created a nearly rigid wheel base the length of the loco.

 This helps to understand the various scales used with large scale trains

 This document contains: Inch to Scale Inch, Decimal & Metric Equivallents, & Tap Drill charts